flatterline/flatterline.com/index.md

       <h2>Flatterline</h2>
       <h1>Developing Kick Ass Custom Web Applications Using Ruby on Rails and Agile Methodology</h1>
     </div>
+We want to bring your idea to life.
+We design, develop and deploy custom web appications using Ruby on Rails and agile methodolgies to satisfy your business requirements while maintaining flexibility and scalability.
+Our projects are on time and within budget.

-<h2>Start-ups, entrepreneurs, and small businesses use us to develop their custom web applications</h2>
+<h2>Start-ups, entrepreneurs, and small businesses use Flatterline to develop their custom web applications</h2>
 We work with start-ups, entrepreneurs, and web design firms to develop prototypes, launch an idea into Beta, scale existing applications, and even supplement existing Ruby on Rails teams. <a href="/contact/">Let us know what you need</a>.

 <h2>What our clients say:</h2>